Johnny Egan (basketball)

 John Francis Egan (January 31, 1939 – July 21, 2022) was an American professional basketball player and coach.
 He played for the Detroit Pistons, New York Knicks, Baltimore Bullets, Los Angeles Lakers, Cleveland Cavaliers, and San Diego / Houston Rockets of the National Basketball Association from 1961 to 1972.
-He coached the Rockets from 1973 to 1976.
+Egan was an integral part of the 1968–69 Los Angeles Lakers team that came within three points of winning an NBA championship.
+The 5 ft 11 in (1.8 m) or 6 ft (1.83 m) Egan was among the shortest players in the NBA throughout his career.
+Egan was the Rockets head coach from January 1973 to April 1976.
+He coached the first team in Rockets' history not to have a losing record.
+He was the Rockets' television color commentator alongside Bill Worrell after his coaching career ended.

+Egan played college basketball for the Providence Friars, and was selected to the Friars Athletic Hall of Fame in 1974.
+The Friars were invited to play in the National Invitation Tournament (NIT) all three years he was on the varsity team; losing in the 1960 NIT championship game, and winning the 1961 NIT championship.
+He was twice named to the second-team NIT All-Tournament team by the Associated Press and was selected first-team NIT All-Tournament in 1961 by United Press International.
+He led the Friars in scoring as a sophomore, breaking the school's scoring record at the time.
+Egan was named a Parade All-American as a high school basketball player in Hartford, Connecticut.

-Early life and playing career
+Early life

 Egan was born on January 31, 1939, in Hartford, Connecticut.
-Playing for the basketball team at Weaver High School, which won the New England high school basketball championship in 1956 and 1957, he was named to the Parade All-America Boys Basketball Team.
-He was known as "Space", a nickname which alluded to "his ability to stay in the air during drives to the basket or to the length of his long-distance shots".
-Egan attended Providence College, where he played college basketball for the Providence Friars, and won the 1961 National Invitation Tournament.
+Playing for the basketball team at Weaver High School, which won the New England high school basketball championship in 1956 and 1957, Egan was named to the Parade All-America Boys Basketball Team.
+In 1957, he set numerous scoring records during the Connecticut Interscholastic Athletic Conference basketball tournament.
+Egan was known as "Space", a nickname which alluded to "his ability to stay in the air during drives to the basket or to the length of his long-distance shots".
+The nickname followed him into his NBA playing days.

-The Detroit Pistons of the National Basketball Association (NBA) selected Egan in the second round of the 1961 NBA draft.
-The New York Knicks acquired Egan from the Pistons in a three-team trade on December 16, 1963.
-He was traded along with Johnny Green, Jim "Bad News" Barnes and cash from the Knicks to the Baltimore Bullets for Walt Bellamy on November 1, 1965.
-The Milwaukee Bucks selected Egan from the Bullets in the 1968 NBA expansion draft.
-Before the 1968–69 NBA season, the Bucks traded Egan to the Los Angeles Lakers for a future draft pick.
-He became a key rotation player for the Lakers, who reached the 1969 NBA Finals but were beaten by the Boston Celtics in Game 7.
-Egan was not as effective in the following season, as the Lakers again reached the Finals but were beaten by the Knicks in Game 7.

-The Cleveland Cavaliers selected Egan in the 1970 NBA expansion draft.
-He was acquired by the San Diego Rockets from the Cavaliers for a third‐round pick in the 1971 NBA draft (41st overall–Jackie Ridgle) and cash on December 8, 1970.
-Egan became one of the original Houston Rockets when the team left San Diego in 1971.
-His playing career ended after the 1971–72 season.
-He averaged 7.8 points per game and 3.0 assists per game in his NBA career.
-He was the shortest player in the NBA for most of his 11-year career.
+In 1957, Egan attended a basketball summer camp run by future NBA Hall of Fame Boston Celtics' guard Bob Cousy.